Rob Halford: Sexuality

-He is currently married to his husband Thomas.
+He is married to his husband, Thomas.

 Health

 In the Behind the Music documentary series, Halford said that hiding his sexuality during Judas Priest's career caused him a lot of depression and isolation which led to his alcohol and drug abuse.

 During the making of the band's 1986 album Turbo, Halford struggled with increasing substance abuse and violent feuds with his romantic partner.
 The singer entered rehab in January 1986 following a painkiller overdose and even managed to stay sober after his partner died by suicide.
 He says that he has been clean and sober since then.
 He made an energetic recovery and his live performances during the subsequent Fuel for Life Tour were described as some of his strongest ever.

-He was born and raised in a Christian household, and said that his upbringing "has become more important since I became clean and sober on 6 January 1986.
+Halford was born and raised in a Christian household, and said that his upbringing "has become more important since I became clean and sober on 6 January 1986.
 That was 25 years ago and I think that's probably more important to me now, on a daily basis."

 When asked in 2016 what part sobriety has played in the band's longevity, he responded, "Without it?
 Oh, I'd be dead.
 Literally, I would be dead."

 Despite being clean and sober since 1986, he confessed that he did have the desire to "have a drink" and "have a smoke and do a line.
 I wish I could do all that, but I can't.
 I've done all that.
 I've done all that and it nearly killed me.
 I wish I could do that because when I'm with my friends and they're having a good time and there's this little devil on your shoulder, 'Just have a quick shot.
 Do a shot of Jack.
 He pointed out to those who are recovering from their abuse about dealing with the "little devil on your shoulder or the monkey on your back", and that being clean and sober was "the greatest gift I was given.
 It was a gift.
 I can't do this by myself.
 There's another source helping.
 That's just a thrill to share with the music at this point."

 Halford underwent back surgery in 2013 and umbilical hernia surgery in 2014.

 Halford suffered from prostate cancer during the COVID-19 lockdowns after experiencing symptoms in 2017.
 He underwent prostatectomy in July 2020.
 After more cancer was found, he went through radiation treatments in April and May that year and was cleared in June before travelling to England to visit family.
 He also had an appendectomy after a tumour was discovered in his appendix.